Transformation, Trust, and Transparency

-The SSP community brings together academics, funders, librarians, publishers, service providers, technologists, and countless others with a communal interest and stake in the dissemination of scholarly information.
-We look forward to the 44th Annual Meeting as an opportunity to reconnect and to connect anew.
+As always, the SSP community continues to focus on bringing together academics, funders, librarians, publishers, service providers, technologists, and countless others with a communal interest and stake in disseminating scholarly information.
+We look to the 45th Annual Meeting as an opportunity to continue this tradition and welcome all colleagues and community stakeholders, old and new.

 Tools & Technology: The world of scholarly communication will always rely heavily on technology.
 Session proposals focused on the latest developments in the tools and infrastructure underlying the sharing of scholarship are encouraged.

 Publishing Models: The sharing of research content is at the heart of our community.
-We are in a period of significant introspection and transition about the systems through which this content is disseminated, and value the experiences and thoughts of colleagues in exploring these models.
+We continue to see the evolution around content distribution and dissemination, and value the experiences and thoughts of colleagues in exploring varying models.

 SSP is using Ex Ordo for abstract submissions.
 A big and sincere THANK YOU to Ex Ordo for their sponsorship of SSP’s proposal submission system!